MohamedFaalil/eBayEasier/README.md

  <h5>addFixedPriceItem()  method.</h5><hr/>
 Use this call to define and list a new fixed-price item.
 This call returns the item ID for the new listing,<br/>
 plus an estimation of the fees the seller will incur for posting the listing (not including the Final Value Fee,<br/>
-which cannot be calculated until the listing has ended).<br/>
+which cannot be calculated until the listing has ended) (Detail From <a href="https://developer.ebay.com/Devzone/XML/docs/Reference/eBay/AddFixedPriceItem.html">Documentation</a>).<br/>

 Function requires a parameter as [**an associative array**](https://developer.ebay.com/Devzone/XML/docs/Reference/eBay/AddFixedPriceItem.html#Input) .
 ```php